jloughry/Unicode/README.md

 It's time to start thinking about how to explain this to [HN](https://news.ycombinator.com/).

-### Lessons learnt from a successful proposal:
+### Lessons learnt from a successful proposal:<a name="update20140221"/>

-1. **Attestations are everything.** Committee members need to see evidence *that the characters are already in common use* in running text before a proposal will be accepted.
+1. **Attestations are everything.** Committee members need to see *evidence that the characters are already in common use* in running text before a proposal will be accepted.
 The more attestations you provide, the better.
 Attestations are usually photographs or scans showing the occurrence of the proposed characters in print.
-We managed to find attestations dating back to 1984; some proposals have them going back centuries or millennia.<sup>[&dagger;](#success-footnotes)</sup>
+We managed to find attestations dating back to 1984; some proposals for scripts of historical interest have attestations going back centuries or millennia.<sup>[&dagger;](#success-footnotes)</sup>

 2. Successful proposals **cover every angle and anticipated objection** before those objections